 The patent positions of companies like us are generally uncertain and involve complex legal, scientific and factual questions.
 In addition, the coverage claimed in a patent may be challenged in courts after issuance.
 Moreover, many jurisdictions permit third parties to challenge issued patents in administrative proceedings, which may result in further narrowing or even cancellation of patent claims.
 We cannot guarantee that our pending patent applications, or any patent applications that we may in the future file or license from third parties, will result in the issuance of patents.
-We cannot predict whether the patent applications we are currently pursuing will issue as patents in any particular jurisdiction or at all, whether the claims of any patent applications, should they issue, will cover our product candidates, or whether the claims of any issued patents will provide sufficient protection from competitors or otherwise provide any competitive advantage.
-We cannot predict the scope of claims that may be allowed or enforced in our patents.
+We cannot predict whether the patent applications we are currently pursuing will issue as patents in any particular jurisdiction or at all, whether the claims of any patent applications, should they issue, will cover our product candidates, or whether the scope of claims that may be allowed or enforced in our patents.
 In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued, and its scope can be reinterpreted after issuance.
 Consequently, we may not obtain or maintain adequate patent protection for any of our product candidates.